-The 2022 CIE Update includes all capital projects for which the City has fiscal responsibility, including parks and recreation, stormwater management and transportation.
+The 2023 CIE Update includes all capital projects for which the City has fiscal responsibility, including parks and recreation, stormwater management and transportation.
 The Update also includes capital improvement projects which are the responsibility of other government agencies and entities, including water supply, sanitary sewer, solid waste, public school facilities and transportation facilities.
 These "non-Doral" projects are funded through Miami-Dade County, Miami-Dade Public School Board, Miami-Dade Transportation Planning Organization (TPO).

 This Update also provides Level of Service (LOS) analyses for all public facilities within the City based on population projections and related data.
-Projects included in the updated 5-Year SCI are necessary to address projected public facility needs in order to meet future LOS demand.
-The CIE coordinates infrastructure to be consistent throughout the elements of the Comprehensive Plan.
-This document is approved and adopted annually by the City Council.
-Once adopted, this document replaces, amends and updates the City of Doral CIE Element of the City's adopted Comprehensive Plan.
-The 2022/23 - 2026/27 SCI herein will replace the 2021/22 SCI and updated data, inventory and analysis (DIA) will replace the 2021/22 DIA.
+Projects included in the updated 5-Year SCI are necessary to address projected public facility needs to meet future LOS demand.